CONFLICT MINERALS POLICY

 • collaborate with its suppliers and others on industry-wide solutions to enable products that are conflict free; and

-• use reasonable endeavours to source 3TG only from sources that are conflict free;
+• use reasonable endeavors to source 3TG only from sources that are conflict free;

 • undertake reasonable due diligence within their supply chain to determine the origin of 3TG

-• develop Conflict Minerals policies and management systems that are designed to prevent Conflict Minerals from being included in the products sold to Telit; and
+• develop Conflict Minerals policies and management systems that are designed to prevent Conflict Minerals from being included in the products sold to Telit Cinterion; and

-• comply with information requests on the source and origin of 3TG in the parts, components or materials provided to Telit.
+• comply with information requests on the source and origin of 3TG in the parts, components or materials provided to Telit Cinterion.

 3. REPORTING BREACHES

-If anyone working for or on behalf of Telit becomes aware of the souring or use, or potential sourcing or use, of Conflict Minerals by Telit, or any others breaches or potential breaches of this policy, they should report such violations to Telit’s Designated Officers as soon as possible at: tell@telit.com.
+If anyone working for or on behalf of Telit Cinterion becomes aware of the souring or use, or potential sourcing or use, of Conflict Minerals by Telit Cinterion, or any others breaches or potential breaches of this policy, they should report such violations to Telit Cinterion’s Designated Officers as soon as possible at: tell@telit.com.

 Telit’s Designated Officers are: